mininet-wifi/mininet-wifi.github.io/_pages/part3.md

 ```

 ## Setting Tx Power
-You can set the Tx Power either by iw tool:
+You can set the Tx Power either by iw tool (for txpower = 10):
 ```
+mininet-wifi> sta1 iw dev sta1-wlan0 set txpower fixed 1000
 ```
 or by using the Mininet-WiFi's API: